jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 ![Before](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/carbon-index-post3.png)

 Well this is an unholy messy!
-Let's see if we can get from the mess above to neat and tidy the index.ts below.
+Let's see if we can get from the mess above to neat and tidy the `index.ts` below.

 ![And after!](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/carbon-index-post4.png)

 This truly sparks Marie Kondo-levels of joy!

-# Refactoring
+# Refactoring with Janski

 ## Figuring out how to split things out